ProGamerGov/captum/captum/optim/algorithms.md

 * [Original Implementation](https://github.com/tensorflow/lucid/blob/master/lucid/optvis/objectives.py)

 ### DeepDream
 This loss returns the squared layer activations.
-When combined with a negative mean loss summarization, this loss will create hallucinogenic visuals commonly referred to as ‘Deep Dream’.
+When combined with a negative mean loss summarization, this loss will create hallucinogenic visuals commonly referred to as ‘Deep Dream’ or ’DeepDream’.

 * Pros: Can create visually interesting images.
 * Cons: Not specific enough for most research tasks.